András Schiff: Awards and honours

 The awards that Schiff has won include a 1990 Grammy Award for Best Instrumental Soloist Performance (without orchestra) – English Suites by Bach; a 1990 Gramophone Award for a Schubert recital with Peter Schreier; the Bartók Prize in 1991; the Claudio Arrau Memorial Medal in 1994; the Kossuth Prize in 1996; the Léonie Sonning Music Prize in 1997; honorary membership in the Beethoven House in Bonn, awarded in 2006 for his complete recording of Beethoven's piano sonatas; the Italian prize, Premio della critica musicale Franco Abbiati, also for his Beethoven cycle in 2007; also in 2007, the Royal Academy of Music Bach Prize, sponsored by the Kohn Foundation, awarded to "an individual who has made an outstanding contribution to the performance and/or scholarly study of Johann Sebastian Bach"; the Wigmore Hall Medal in 2008; also in 2008, the Klavier-Festival Ruhr Prize, for outstanding pianistic achievement; the Robert Schumann Prize of the City of Zwickau in 2011; Germany's Orden Pour le mérite für Wissenschaften und Künste (2011) and in January 2012, the Golden Mozart Medal of the International Mozarteum Foundation.

-He has been made an honorary professor by music academies in Budapest, Detmold and Munich and is a Special Supernumerary Fellow of Balliol College, Oxford University.
+He has been made an honorary professor by music academies in Budapest, Detmold and Munich and is a Special Supernumerary Fellow of Balliol College, Oxford.
 He is a Fellow of the Royal Northern College of Music.
 In December 2013, the Royal Philharmonic Society awarded him its gold medal.

 He was created a Knight Bachelor in the Queen's Birthday Honours list of 2014, for services to music.

-In 2018, Schiff received Honorary Doctorate from HRH The Prince of Wales, President of the Royal College of Music (RCM).
+In 2018, Schiff received an honorary doctorate from Charles, Prince of Wales (later King Charles III), President of the Royal College of Music.
 Schiff was awarded the 2022 Bach Medal by the City of Leipzig.

 In 2025 Schiff won the prestigious Praemium Imperiale award in the category 'Music'.

 Personal life

 Schiff is married to the violinist Yūko Shiokawa.
 The couple have residences in London; Florence, Italy; Kamakura, Japan; and Basel, Switzerland.
+Schiff is a polyglot, fluent in Hungarian, English, German, Italian, French, and Russian.

 Political views

 Schiff has made public statements about politics.
-He has also become an outspoken critic of the Hungarian government of Viktor Orbán, whom he has publicly accused of racism, anti-Semitism, and neo-fascism, stating in January 2012 that he would never again set foot in his native country.
+He also became an outspoken critic of the Hungarian government of Viktor Orbán, whom he publicly accused of racism, anti-Semitism, and neo-fascism, stating in January 2012 that he would never again set foot in his native country.